Where to Stay in Ometepe (and why this matters!)

 In Balgue you can rent a motorbike (or scooter or ATV) from Hospedaje Asi Es Mi Tierra.
 With a motorbike, it is possible to get to all of the attractions I mentioned in one day.

-- Hostal El Guis Ometepe (low budget)- $15 USD per night for a room.
-Located right in Balgue village this cosy guesthouse is centrally located with some shops and restaurants nearby.
+- La Urraca Loca Hostel (low budget)- About $20 USD per night for a room or $8 USD for a dorm bed.
+Located right in Balgue village this cozy guesthouse is centrally located with some shops, restaurants, and the bus stop nearby.
 Many rooms have a mountain view!
+You can book La Urraca Hostel on Booking.com or Hostelworld.

-- Totoco Eco-lodge (high-range budget – $100 USD for a private cabin.
+- Totoco Eco-lodge (luxury) – $100 USD for a private cabin.
 The eco-friendly lodge is located up on a hill giving it some of the best views on the entire island.
-There is an onsite restaurant and the business makes a lot of efforts towards helping the local village!
+There is an onsite restaurant and infinity pool.
+The business makes a lot of effort towards helping the local village!

 Remote Places to Stay in Ometepe